DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p>Ithuriel can take up to three reactions per round, but only one per turn.
 If Ithuriel would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
 <p><strong><em>Tail.</em></strong> In response to being missed or hit by a melee attack, Ithuriel makes the following attack against the attacker: <em>Melee Weapon Attack:</em> +11 to hit, reach 15 ft., one target.
 Hit: 11 (2d4 + 6) bludgeoning damage and the target must make a DC 19 Strength saving throw.
 On a failure, Ithuriel can either knock it prone or push it up to 5 feet away (Ithuriel's choice). </p>
 <p><strong><em>Wings (1/round).</em></strong> In response to a creature he can see completing a spell, making an attack, or moving to a space within 60 feet of him, Ithuriel beats his wings, forcing each creature within 5 feet of him to succeed on a DC 19 Strength saving throw or be pushed 5 feet away and knocked prone.
 Ithuriel can then fly up to his speed toward the original creature without triggering opportunity attacks.</p>
 <p><strong><em>Frightful Presence (1/day).</em></strong> In response to assuming his second form, Ithuriel forces each creature of his choice within 120 feet that is aware of him to make a DC 18 Wisdom saving throw.
-On a failure, a creature is frightened of Ithuriel until the end of its next turn.
-A creature that fails the saving throw and has 30 hit points or fewer falls unconscious for 1 minute, until it takes damage, or until someone uses an action to shake or slap it awake.</p>
+On a failure, a creature is frightened of Ithuriel until the end of its next turn.</p>
 </div>

 > [!info]+ **Defeating the Abbot**